Leonana69/rust_armv8/README.md

 Install the qemu.

 # Using GDB
 If you want to debug the system, you can use the aarch64-none-elf-gdb in the toolchain.
 Qemu implements a gdb connector using a TCP connection.
-To do so, you can run the qemu with options *-s* and *-S*. (or you can just run with *make dqemu*)
+To do so, you can run the qemu with options *-s* and *-S*.
 > -s: shorthand for -gdb tcp::1234
 > -S: freeze the CPU at startup, you can connect your gdb at this time
+For convenience, you can just type:
+> make dqemu

 Then